YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (key *KeyT) SubNextST(tptoken uint64, errstr *BufferT, retval *BufferT) error

-Matching `Go SubNextE()`_, :code:`SubNextST()` wraps :ref:`ydb-subscript-next-s-st-fn` to facilitate breadth-first traversal of a local or global variable sub-tree.
+Matching `Go SubNextE()`_, :code:`SubNextST()` wraps :ref:`ydb-subscript-next-s-st-fn` to facilitate traversal of a local or global variable sub-tree.
 A node or subtree does not have to exist at the specified key.

 - At the level of the last subscript, if there is a next subscript with a node and/or a subtree: